The ABCs of Astrology

 Positioned on the right side of a chart, it commonly resides within the fifth, sixth, seventh, or eighth houses.

-When the Sun of another person is in conjunction with your Vertex, it signifies a profoundly influential individual for you.
+When the Sun of another person is conjoined your Vertex, it signifies that they are a profoundly influential individual for you.

 This alignment suggests a person of great significance, playing a pivotal role in your life’s journey and leaving a lasting impact.